 - Headphone Jack: The Yamaha RX-V6A is equipped with a front-panel 1/4" headphone jack for connecting a set of headphones, so you can listen to your music privately.
 Connecting a set of headphones automatically mutes the receiver's speaker outputs.
 Sound effects applied during playback can also be heard through the headphones.

 Phono Input: The Yamaha RX-V6A AV receiver features a dedicated Phono (MM) input for connecting your turntable and listening to your vinyl records.

-HDMI 2.1: The Yamaha RX-V6A AV receiver is outfitted with seven HDMI 2.1 inputs and one HDMI 2.1 output that support the latest HDMI standards; such as 4K/60Hz, HDCP 2.3, 4:4:4 color subsampling, HDR (High Dynamic Range), and Wide Color Gamut (BT.2020) for full support of today's 4K content from Ultra HD Blu-ray, online video services (like Amazon & Netflix), and future TV broadcast services.
-The RX-V6A will also receive future firmware updates for support of 4K/120Hz and 8K/60Hz.
+HDMI 2.1: The Yamaha RX-V6A AV receiver is outfitted with seven HDMI 2.1 inputs and one HDMI 2.1 output that support the latest HDMI standards; such as 4K and 8K Ultra-HD, HDCP 2.3, 4:4:4 color subsampling, HDR (High Dynamic Range), and Wide Color Gamut (BT.2020) for full support of today's video content from Ultra HD Blu-ray, online video services (like Amazon & Netflix), and future TV broadcast services.

 - 4:4:4 Color Subsampling: The receiver also supports RGB, YCbCr 4:4:4, YCbCr 4:2:2, and YCbCr 4:2:0 color subsampling (@ 60Hz or 50Hz).
 With 4:4:4 color subsampling, luminance (brightness) and chroma (color) are sampled at the same rate; resulting in an RGB color palette as big as the video sampling rate for a video image with more colors, plus greater color accuracy and detail.